outerbounds/metaflow-tools/azure/README.md

 # Metaflow-on-Azure - infrastructure code samples

-This folder houses some resources to help you get started with running Metaflow on Azure.
+This folder houses resources to help you get started with running Metaflow on Azure.

 ## terraform/